IgorEmelyanovPHSA/primarycareauto/README.md

 1. Download git https://git-scm.com/download/win
 2. Keep default configuration on installation process unless you already know what you want to change
-3. Open GitBash as an admin, select folder for your automation project and clone it: git clone ssh://git@github.com:IgorEmelyanovPHSA/primarycareauto.git
+3. Open GitBash as an admin, select folder for your automation project and clone it: git clone git@github.com:IgorEmelyanovPHSA/primarycareauto.git
-OR:
-git clone git@github.com:IgorEmelyanovPHSA/primarycareauto.git

-check the rbauction_qa branch, pls.
+4. check the rbauction_qa branch, pls.
+5. there are the 126.0.6478.127 Chrome browser and {chromedriverVersion: 125.0.6422.14) on my local and Jenkins machine for now 03 July 2024